-Startups should read this checklist before they go “whale hunting” for big partners
+Startups should read this checklist before they go ‘whale hunting’ for big partners

 When I started an ISP in South Africa in the 1990s, I had the chance to pitch the executive team at the country’s equivalent to Walmart .
 We were talking about the upcoming Olympic Games, which they were sponsoring.
 I asked if they were bringing their biggest customers to the events.
 One of the VPs looked at me, bewildered, and said: “Your mother may well be our biggest customer.”

 I instantly realized they didn’t have big customers; they were a big customer.
 Their suppliers took them to the Games and fancy dinners.
-I felt silly at the moment but learned a valuable lesson about B2B power dynamics.
-Here are some other dynamics to be cautious of:
+I felt silly at the moment, but learned a valuable lesson about B2B power dynamics.
+Here are some other dynamics to be cautious of.

-Startups measure their survival quarter to quarter while big companies plan in five-year increments.
+Startups measure their survival quarter to quarter, while big companies plan in five-year increments.
 It’s often shocking how slowly big company partners move on everything from email to product roll-outs.
 Decisions made by gut feel at startups have to navigate a maze of meetings and committees at a big company.
 Startups often drown in the number of process leviathans require to make the smallest of improvements.

-Who are the Internal Champions?
+Who are the internal champions?

 Promising projects can die on the vine because the internal champion gets reassigned or leaves the company.
 Successful partnerships will involve multiple high-level people from the larger organization.
 They also typically involve the startup being paid a fair market rate or are paired with a strategic investment to help defray the burden of non-recurring expenses.
 If not, beware.

-Most sponsors will say their project is critical to the company, but it’s the startups CEO’s job to check that out.
+Most sponsors will say their project is critical to the company, but it’s the startup’s CEO’s job to check that out.
 Founders should reference the opportunity in the same way they would reference an investor.
-This kind of deal is often an all or nothing bet on your company, don’t make it too blithely.
+This kind of deal is often an all or nothing bet on your company; don’t make it too blithely.

-Is the Project a Priority for the CXO/VP?
+Is the project a priority for the CXO/VP?

-Partnerships between startups and big companies work best when it solves the problem of a VP or CXO level executive.
+Partnerships between startups and big companies work best when it solves the problem of a VP or CXO-level executive.
 Below that level, we’ve seen startups spend large sums and risk their future on what amounts to a proof of concept project for a mid-level director with no real juice.

 This is especially common with startups who sell to retailers.
-Theoretically, the brick and mortar shops need a bulwark against Amazon, but in reality, we’ve seen many of them default to more focused on protecting their physical retail turf rather than truly investing in online sales.
+Theoretically, the brick and mortar shops need a bulwark against Amazon, but in reality, we’ve seen many of them default to be more focused on protecting their physical retail turf rather than truly investing in online sales.
 They’ll run pilots to assure investors that they have their eye on the future when in reality the efforts are more PR than a business plan.

 Are you competing with another startup?

-Is this project a “bake-off” where multiple companies are competing?
+Is this project a “bake-off,” where multiple companies are competing?
 The most dangerous kind of whale hunting is when a startup is competing with one or more competitors to win a large book of business.
 Founders considering this kind of arrangement should give serious thought to skipping the process and building out a less concentrated revenue base with fewer impediments while your competitors fight to the death.

 Do you have a deep bench of vetted candidates ready to be hired?
 Founders often underestimate the challenge of growing 3-5X in short order.
 Every successful startup has to do this, but it usually happens more organically over time.
 The kind of business development deal our portfolio CEO is considering will change the company overnight.

-Entrepreneurs need to ask if they have a long list of former co-workers, peers, vetted candidates eager to join their company?
+Entrepreneurs need to ask if they have a long list of former co-workers, peers or vetted candidates eager to join their company?
 If not, massively scaling the company to meet the demands of a major partner will likely lead to sub-par hires to fill an urgent need while slowly poisoning the company’s culture.
 Money is rarely the most challenging part of hiring.
-Hiring fast when you control your destiny is hard enough, doing so in an uncertain arrangement can be very detrimental.
+Hiring fast when you control your destiny is hard enough; doing so in an uncertain arrangement can be very detrimental.

 Beyond hiring, it’s important to view a partnership through the lens of Activity Based Costing.

 How much time will this take up?
-50%?
-80%?
+Fifty percent?
+Eighty percent?
 More?
 Will you have to drop existing customers or products to make the project work?
 Are you still able to grow the business outside of this partnership or is it genuinely all-consuming?

-Are You Ready for the Hunt?
+Are you ready for the hunt?

 If you can answer these questions confidently, then you may be ready to go whale hunting.
 When these projects work, they can be the first domino in a cascade that leads to growth and good places.
 More often, it results in a startup spending a year and a large chunk of its capital on a high-risk business development deal that more often fails to pan out.
 Chart your course accordingly.